Peter R. Fisher: Career

 After law school, he joined the Federal Reserve Bank of New York legal department in 1985, where he served until 1989.
-From 1989 to 1990 Fisher was seconded to the Bank for International Settlements, in Basel, Switzerland, where he served as the secretary of the committee on inter-bank netting schemes of the Central Banks of the G-10 countries.
+From 1989 to 1990 Fisher was seconded to the Bank for International Settlements, in Basel, Switzerland, where he served as the secretary of the Committee on Inter-bank Netting Schemes of the Central Banks of the G-10 countries.

 In 1990, he joined the foreign exchange department of the New York Fed.
-From 1995 to 2001, he served as executive vice president of the New York Fed and as manager of the system open market account, responsible to the federal open market committee of the Federal Reserve System for the conduct of domestic monetary and foreign currency operations.
-In 1998, Fisher played a catalytic role in the resolution of the long-term capital management hedge fund.
+From 1995 to 2001, he served as executive vice president of the New York Fed and as Manager of the System Open Market Account, responsible to the Federal Open Market Committee of the Federal Reserve System for the conduct of domestic monetary and foreign currency operations.

+In 1998, Fisher played an important role in the resolution of the crisis involving the hedge fund Long-Term Capital Management.

+In 2001, President Bush nominated, and the Senate confirmed, Fisher as Under Secretary of the U.S. Treasury for domestic finance.

+While at the Treasury, Fisher initiated a number of improvements in the auctions for Treasury securities aimed at lowering the cost of government borrowing over time.

+He played roles in coordinating the reopening of U.S. markets after the events of September 11, 2001, and in responding to the collapse of Enron.

-From 2001 to 2003, he served as under secretary of the U.S. Treasury for domestic finance.
-While at the Treasury, Fisher served a member of the board of the Securities Investor Protection Corporation (SIPC), on the Air Transportation Stabilization Board (ATSB), established by Congress after the events of September 11, 2001 and as the Treasury representative to the Pension Benefit Guaranty Corporation (PBGC).
+He also served as a member of the board of the Securities Investor Protection Corporation (SIPC), on the Air Transportation Stabilization Board (ATSB), and as the Treasury representative to the Pension Benefit Guaranty Corporation (PBGC).
+Fisher left the Treasury in 2003.

 In 2004, Fisher joined the asset management firm BlackRock.

 From 2005 to 2007, he served as chairman of BlackRock Asia.
 In 2007, he became co-head, and in 2009 the head, of BlackRock’s Fixed Income Portfolio Management Group.
-In 2013, he stepped down as head of the fixed income and serves as a senior director of the BlackRock investment institute.
+In 2013, he stepped down as head of the fixed income group and served as a senior director of the BlackRock investment institute.

+In 2013 Fisher was appointed a senior fellow at the Center for Global Business and Government at the Tuck School of Business at Dartmouth.